7 Reasons You Keep Getting Lice and How to Stop Lice From Coming Back

-In my lice center, I’ve tested and studied just about every lice treatment out there, and the most “popular” treatments are among the very worst, so don’t be fooled by big name brands or hollow promises of “killing super lice” on the boxes.
+As a lice expert and lice coach for several years, I’ve tested and studied just about every lice treatment out there, and the most “popular” treatments are among the very worst, so don’t be fooled!

 Another unique thing about super lice is that lice treatments do not kill their lice eggs or prevent them from hatching.
-Thirty years ago, you could use a lice treatment and the lice eggs may not hatch, but today’s lice lay very resistant eggs that do not die with these standard over-the-counter treatments.
+Thirty years ago, you could use a lice treatment and the lice eggs may not hatch, but today’s lice lay very resistant eggs that will absolutely hatch after a lice treatment.

 Here’s what this cycle looks like...

-You kill all the lice.
-You think you’ve gotten rid of everything, but you leave a few lice eggs in the hair.
-Those lice eggs hatch within a few days and, shortly, those lice begin laying eggs.
+You’ll think you’ve gotten rid of lice, but the lice eggs in the hair hatch within a few days, and, shortly, those lice begin laying eggs.
 Within a few weeks, you have a full infestation all over again.
 You go around and around in this circle of “getting lice back” from yourself.

-After using a poor comb with little success, many people resort to “nit-picking,” which is manually removing individual lice eggs from the hair with your fingers.
-Nit-picking is incredibly time-consuming, tedious, and overwhelming.
+After using a lice comb with little success, many people resort to “nit-picking” to try to get all of the lice eggs out of the hair.
+Nit-picking is manually removing individual lice eggs from the hair with your fingers.
+It is incredibly time-consuming, tedious, and overwhelming.
 Sadly, most parents that spend 6-12 hours “nit-picking” and believe they have removed every nit inevitably miss some, and just two nits means staying trapped in this lice cycle again and again.